fengs/fengs.github.com/about.md

 My name is Sophia Shi Feng.
 I'm living in bay area, California.
 I studied science in college and engineering in graduate school.
 Now my passion in technology drives me to search a career of sofiware engineer.
 Yes I love coding.

 This site records my progress towards the goal of becoming a software engineer.
-You're most welcome to [contact me] (https://gmail.com/sophiafengpku@gmail.com) for potential employment, to make comments, or to give suggestions.
+You're most welcome to <a href="mailto:sophiafengpku@gmail.com">contact me</a> for potential employment, to make comments, or to give suggestions.

 ## Elsewhere
 You can also find me in